moonbeaminteractive/event-station/README.md

 # event-station
 stations that have active components to engage the exchange of resources. some can be mobile.

+The concept has 3 main features:

+1. Area of effect
+We use the acoustic signal to achieve the area effect.
+The totem is similar to transmitters keeps sending acoustic signals.
+So all of the players around a totem can receive sound signals equally and then get healed.

+2.Deactivatedable
+It means that the totem can be destroyed by the enemies.
+The purpose of doing this characteristic is to improve the playability.
+Players can develop strategies together to think about how to protect their totems or attack enemy’s totem.

+3.Switchable system (future plan)
+The totem’s functionality is not limited to healing.
+We also designed other features like increasing team’s defense ability and increasing the attack damage.
+Players can switch different functions by buttons.
+Players can only have one effect at the same time.

 # Conceptual Components

 * A switch to toggle teams;